 Liquid water is a fundamental agent of geomorphic and geochemical change on planetary surfaces.
-Water is also a key ingredient for life, so a major goal of NASA's missions is to find and characterize water environments.
 My research addresses the broad role of water in planetary science by integrating laboratory experimentation, field work, and computer simulations:

 - Laboratory experimentation: My laboratory work focuses on the formation and properties of liquid water in planetary systems, which often occurs at previously unexplored temperatures, pressures, and compositions.

 - Field work: Field studies inform our understanding of potential surface processes and are a natural laboratory for validating theoretical predictions.